Amey-Thakur/COMPUTER-ENGINEERING/README.md

 ## Motivation

 Education is not a destination but a continuous journey.
-This repository represents my commitment to that philosophy—a deliberate effort to preserve, organize, and revisit the foundational knowledge acquired during my undergraduate studies in Computer Engineering.
+This repository represents my commitment to that philosophy: a deliberate effort to preserve, organize, and revisit the foundational knowledge acquired during my undergraduate studies in Computer Engineering.

 The creation of this archive stems from a fundamental belief: **true learning transcends the classroom and extends far beyond graduation**.
 As I navigate my professional career, I recognize that the concepts, methodologies, and problem-solving frameworks developed during these formative years remain invaluable.
 However, knowledge, when not actively maintained, fades.
-This repository serves as my intellectual foundation—a structured collection I can return to for relearning, reference, and reflection.
+This repository serves as my intellectual foundation: a structured collection I can return to for relearning, reference, and reflection.

 **Why this repository exists:**

 - **Knowledge Preservation**: To capture and maintain the depth of understanding developed across eight semesters of rigorous study
 - **Continuous Learning**: To create a resource that supports lifelong learning, enabling me to revisit fundamental principles as I encounter advanced challenges
-- **Academic Integrity**: To document my authentic academic journey—every concept studied, every project implemented, every problem solved
+- **Academic Integrity**: To document my authentic academic journey - every concept studied, every project implemented, every problem solved
 - **Open Contribution**: To share these materials with the broader community, believing that knowledge grows when freely exchanged

 This is more than a collection of files or a digital archive.
 It is a testament to four years of intellectual growth, a record of challenges overcome, and a foundation upon which future learning will be built.
 By making this work publicly available, I hope it serves not only my own continued education but also assists others on their learning journeys.